 Misheck’s academic journey started as a mechanical engineering student at the University of Zambia.
 After achieving a Master’s and Ph.D., he arrived in Canada in 2003 for a postdoctoral fellowship at Carleton University.
 After working at Atomic Energy of Canada as a mechanical R&D engineer, he embarked on building a career in post-secondary education, first as a chair of Mechanical & Transportation Technology at Algonquin College.
 In 2017, he moved west to Alberta, first as Vice-President of Academic at Bow Valley College, before being appointed President and CEO in November 2020.

-In January 2023, Misheck was appointed to a three-year term on the Calgary Chamber of Commerce Board of Governors.
-He is also a member of the Vertigo Theatre Board of Governors, a director of the Windmill Microlending board, and previously served as a council member of the Natural Sciences and Engineering Research Council of Canada (NSERC).
+In January 2023, Misheck was appointed to a three-year term on the Calgary Chamber of Commerce Board of Directors.
+He is also a member of the Vertigo Theatre Board of Directors, the Windmill Microlending Board of Directors, and previously served as a council member of the Natural Sciences and Engineering Research Council of Canada (NSERC).
 He was also previously the chair of the Alberta Comprehensive Community College Presidents and other board experience also includes Vice-Chairing the Niagara Industrial Association; Chairing the Council of Deans of Trades and Apprenticeship Canada; Vice-Chair of the Pembroke Regional Hospital Board; Member of the Arnprior Regional Health Board; and Council Member of the Ontario Association of Certified Engineering Technicians and Technologists.
 Most recently, Misheck was appointed chair of the Government of Alberta’s newly created Foreign Credential Advisory Committee.

 In 2022, Dr. Mwaba was awarded a Queen Elizabeth II Platinum Jubilee Medal and an Alberta Newcomer Recognition Award.
 He was awarded the King Charles III Coronation Medal in 2025.